We use cookies to improve your browsing experience and provide meaningful content. Read our cookie policy. Accept

 Cogent NGS Discovery Software

-Visualize RNA-seq data in UMAP or t-SNE charts from the output of the Cogent NGS Analysis Pipeline.
+Visualize sequencing data using the output from the Cogent NGS Analysis Pipeline.

 SMART-Seq DE3 Demultiplexer

-Demultiplex sequencing data from the SMART-Seq v4 3′ DE Kit into sorted read data files.
+Demultiplex sequencing data from SMART-Seq mRNA 3′ DE into sorted read data files.

 Takara Bio USA, Inc.